adrianco/spigo/README.md

 Simulate Protocol Interactions in Go

 Suitable for fairly large scale simulations, runs well up to 100,000 independent nodes (pirates).
-Each node is a goroutine, to create 100,000 pirates, send 500,000 messages and wait to shut them all down again takes about 1.5 seconds.
+Each node is a goroutine, to create 100,000 pirates, deliver 600,000 messages and wait to shut them all down again takes about 2 seconds.
 ```
 $ spigo -h
 Usage of spigo: